 Lie flat on your stomach with a pillow.
 This can be done on your bed.
 The pillow should lie just below the top of your hip bones to your thighs.
 This stretches out your back muscles so that you will eventually be able to do the push up.
 As you improve – you can use a bigger cushion, working your back out until you can do the exercise below.

 If you are able, to the exercise below – has to be done twice a day.
 Even if only for a few minutes.
+Try doing 10 sloppy pushups twice a day and if you can, add the daily program qigong twice a day as well.
+When you are better, can do less often.

 If you are more supple, try this version.
+Likely don’t have pain if you can do this!

 Below is another exercise you can do twice a day with your 10 sloppy pushups.
 If you are stiff, use a strap and also place cushions on the side for the knees to the sides exercises.
 For comfort, you can place a cushion under your knees when your legs are flat.